Easy Website Tools Help You Design a Résumé as a Website

-Choose the design template you prefer.
-Then, under the Elements tab, you can drag and drop images, text boxes, and even contact forms wherever you want them on the page.
+Choose the design theme you prefer.
+Then under the Elements tab, you can drag and drop images, text boxes, and even contact forms wherever you want them on the page.

 When choosing a theme for your Weebly résumé, the simpler the better.
 Find simple themes by choosing Design.
 Then, on the left bar, pick All Themes.
 Finally, click on the link for Simple.
 These themes are the best ones for job seekers.

 After your site is built, simply go into Edit and change your Site Address to your new domain name.